 Sublingually: Taking CBD oil under the tongue is one of the fastest ways to get relief.
 Sublingually is the fastest way in which the active ingredients are directly absorbed into the bloodstream.
 Relief will take between 5 to 15 minutes.
 The only con of this method is the flavor, which is a bit harsh.

-Orally: You can use the CBD oil by adding it to food or drinks and consume it orally.
+Orally: You can use CBD oil by adding it to food or drinks and consume it orally.
 This method takes longer for your body to process it, depending on your metabolism or what you’re eating.
 It takes from 15 minutes up to 2 hours.
 You can also take oral CBD oil through gel capsules, which can be taken just like vitamins.
 You just have to take one capsule with water.

-Topically: You can mix lotions with CBD oil so that it can be applied directly to affected areas.
+Topically: You can mix lotions with CBD oil so that they can be applied directly to affected areas.
 By applying it locally, you can reduce pain and swelling.
 Therapeutic salves are also available, which are also applied directly to your skin.

-How To Use CBD Oil For Pain: The Effective Dose
+How To Use CBD Oil for Pain: The Effective Dose

 Usually finding the right CBD dose will take some trial and error.
 As a rule, a patient can start with a very low dose, 2.5 mg, up to 25 mg.
-But it’s advised you start with a low dose and increase it in 5 to 10 mg till you find the ideal dose for you.
+But it’s advised you start with a low dose and increase it by 5 to 10 mg till you find the ideal dose for you.
 Depending on the intensity of the pain, some people might require up to 200 mg per day.
 You can also try with full-spectrum CBD oil, which contains less than 0.3 mg of THC, nevertheless, some patients report that both substances work better together.